-We welcome back our sponsors from the inaugural 2017 awards and are delighted to announce new ones.
+We welcome back our sponsors from the inaugural 2017 awards and are delighted to announce a number of new ones.

-There are still opportunities to join them.
-If you would like to find out more, contact email@example.com for details.
+If you would like to find out more, or join the sponsors in 2019, contact firstname.lastname@example.org for details.

 Here are this year’s sponsors, without whom these awards could not be held:

 Allia is at the forefront of impact innovation, supporting those that aim to make positive change and address the most pressing global and local challenges.
 For 20 years we’ve been working with impact entrepreneurs and ventures to support them to deliver positive impact for people, place and planet.
 Our Future Business Centre in Cambridge is home to an innovation hub for the Cleantech cluster in the region, and we’re closely involved with a number of businesses making real impact on the environment through innovative tech solutions and eco-initiatives.

 Appleyard Lees is a leading intellectual property law firm with over 45 patent and trade mark attorneys and specialist solicitors, providing clients worldwide with a full spectrum of advice and a fully integrated approach to all aspects of IP.
 With a global reach and local knowledge, we are experts in patents, trade marks, IP strategy, designs, copyright, contentious proceedings and disputes.

 We support some of the world’s most innovative businesses and leading academic institutions, helping them to maximise the value of their intellectual property throughout its entire life cycle.

 Appleyard Lees has a network of UK offices in Cambridge, Leeds, Halifax, Manchester and the Alderley BioHub, providing clients with expert strategic IP advice globally.